 This type of support starts at a classroom level.
 Children have clear boundaries and know who they can go to if they have any problems.
-Each classroom also has a ‘Worry Box’ where children are able to write down any worries; these could either be about themselves or other members of the class.
+Each classroom also has a ‘Feelings Box’ where children are able to write down any worries; these could either be about themselves or other members of the class.
 Members of staff make sure they investigate any concerns appropriately and will contact parents if this is necessary.
 As part of the PSHE curriculum children learn about many aspects relating to emotional, mental and social development.
-This is often taught through circle time activities.
+This is often taught through Circle Time activities.
 Bullying allegations are taken very seriously and there is a clear procedure for staff to follow.

 Every lunchtime the learning mentor holds a lunchtime club.
 The focus of the club is to provide emotional support, help with social development and allow children to build up skills or confidence to join their peers in the playground.
 Some children attend the club regularly where as others just drop in every now and again.
-If children are working on specific outcomes they are told to attend on certain days whereas other children choose to attend.
+If children are working on specific outcomes they are told to attend on certain days whereas other children choose the days they wish to attend.

 Circle of Friends

 This is an evidence based intervention which needs parental consent.
 It is a successful intervention which allows children to develop their social and communication skills.
-Children take part in a one hour session per week which is delivered in year groups by the learning mentor and catered to the needs of the pupils.
+Children take part in a one hour session per week which is delivered in small groups by the learning mentor and catered to the needs of the pupils.